-Please join us in welcoming our 2017 PAAC – and thanking them for leaning in to help shape the Duchenne landscape:
+Please join us in welcoming our 2018 PAAC – and thanking them for leaning in to help shape the Duchenne landscape.

 Dx: Manifesting Carrier, Duchenne

 Buddy has been involved in advocating for and bringing public awareness to the challenges and successes of those with physical disabilities, particularly neuromuscular diseases, since he was a little boy.
 His advocacy efforts formalized as a student attending the University of Richmond when he would regularly meet with administrators on how to improve the accessibility of the campus for those with impaired mobility.
 His educational pursuits led him to a study abroad program at Oxford University and then back to the U.S. where he received an MFA from American University.
-Buddy currently works as a docent at the Folger Shakespeare Library in Washington, D.C. and has applied to PhD programs in English literature.
+Buddy previously worked as a docent at the Folger Shakespeare Library in Washington, D.C. and currently is attending the University of California Irvine where he is completing a PhD program in English literature.

 Home state: Massachusetts